MohithJegan/MohithJegan/README.md

 ## 🏆 Strength

-Below is the knowledge of the skills for total grade of 5.
+Below is the experience of the skills for total grade of 5.

 | SKILL             | EXPERIENCE (IN MONTH) |
 | ----------------- | --------------------- |